nain-fath/Email_Automation_Tool/README.md

 ├── main.py                 # CLI entry point
 ├── requirements.txt        # Python dependencies
 └── README.md

+---

-Planned Improvements
+###Planned Improvements
-OAuth2 authentication for Gmail
+-OAuth2 authentication for Gmail

-Web interface for managing campaigns
+-Web interface for managing campaigns

-Retry logic for failed deliveries
+-Retry logic for failed deliveries

-Rich analytics and dashboards
+-Rich analytics and dashboards

-Docker support for deployment
+-Docker support for deployment

-Contributing
+---

+###Contributing

-We welcome contributions from the community.
+-We welcome contributions from the community.

-Fork the repository
+-Fork the repository

-Create a new branch (feature/my-feature)
+-Create a new branch (feature/my-feature)

-Commit your changes
+-Commit your changes

-Open a pull request
+-Open a pull request

 Please follow our contribution guidelines and adhere to best practices.

-License
+---

+###License

-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.